oracle/cloudtestdrive/DataScience/lab100/lab.md

 248660.7558014956
 ```

 In case you want to save yourself all this steps and execute the model directly against a house data in the test set, you could also access it directly from the test set array.
-Notice we use the second house data from the test set:
+Notice we used the third house data from the test set:

 ```python
 signle_predicted = model.predict(X_test[2:3])
 signle_predicted
 ```

 <!-- ## Bonus exercise 01: Store and deploy the model -->
 <!-- ## Bonus exercise 02: Use AutoML -->